lambdaclass/concrete/ROADMAP.md

 splits.
 A task belongs here only if it prevents "Check says one thing, another stage says another" bugs, catches a missed constructor/stage interaction, or makes pipeline failures reproducible.

+The item numbers in this phase are stable historical references.
+Do not renumber the phase after moving completed work to the changelog; use subsection headings and lettered inserts (`2a`, `19a`, etc.) so existing docs, tests, commits, and research notes keep pointing at the same work.

 **North star ([docs/PIPELINE_ARCHITECTURE.md](docs/PIPELINE_ARCHITECTURE.md)):**
 every item below is an instance of one principle — *each program has exactly one